Maccraft123/Cadmium/README.md

 - Boot from USB
 - Run ```./install-to-emmc```

-#### Due to GPU working only in mesa-git, only llvmpipe driver is available until there is a release with support for Mali G72 in Panfrost
+#### Due to GPU working correctly only in 21.0.0 mesa, only llvmpipe driver is available until there is a release with support for Mali G72 in Panfrost
-#### *Binary drivers are unsupported in Cadmium*
+#### *Binary drivers are unsupported in Cadmium and never will be*

 ## Dependencies on build machine
 - Recent Linux distribution